Nosotros los Pobres: Plot

 Pepe el Toro (the bull), a carpenter, lives with his adopted daughter Chachita in a poor neighbourhood in Mexico City.
-Chachita asks Pepe to promise that he won't date or marry, to honor her beloved mother.
-Pepe, tries to woo Celia, who lives nearby, without Chachita finding out, but Celia's abusive stepfather Don Pilar disapproves of the impending romance and tries to prevent it.
+Chachita asks Pepe to promise that he would not date or marry anyone, to honor her beloved mother.
+Pepe, tries to woo Celia, who lives nearby, without Chachita finding out, but Celia's abusive stepfather Don Pilar disapproves of their romance and tries to prevent it.

 On Day of the Dead, Chachita and Celia go to visit Chachita's mother's tomb at the cemetery, but a woman reveals to them that the tomb really belongs to her daughter.
 Chachita, heartbroken, goes home to confront Pepe, but he refuses to reveal where her mother's tomb is located.
 Chachita storms out of the room and Celia tries to get the truth from him.
 Pepe tells Celia that he can't say.
 Celia tells him that she thinks what the town has been saying about him must be true: that Pepe killed Chachita's mother.
 Chachita sees them kissing, which then worsens the situation.

 On Chachita's birthday, the townspeople encourage Pepe to serenade to Chachita for her birthday, Pepe and the others sing Las Mañanitas and Chachita finally comes to the window, and everyone goes in Pepe's home to celebrate.
 Celia attempts to give Chachita a gift, but Chachita refuses it and goes outside.
 Celia tries to reconcile with Chachita, but it doesn't go well.
 Pepe goes outside to talk to the both of them but sees Yolanda, Chachita's mother, waiting to talk to him.
 He quickly ushers Yolanda out of sight where she tells him she is going away, but both Celia and Chachita see Pepe with Yolanda.
 Celia gets extremely jealous and confronts him, Chachita is upset.
 Pepe sends Chachita home and tries to talk to Celia, then he finally agrees to tell her the truth, that Yolanda is in fact his sister, but says if he tells her that it is over between them, breaking her heart.

 At the party, Pepe's friends are arrested for accidentally stealing the food.
 Montes comes back and gives Pepe $400 so he can buy the wood for the table, and Pepe gives the money to Chachita so she can hide it until he comes back with the wood.
 As Chachita is hiding the cash, Don Pilar sees her.
 A few minutes later, Don Pilar enters and steals the money, but Pepe's paraplegic mom sees him, he notices this but ignores her.